JoshRodd/solarvga/README.md

 Version 0.9.1 has a bug in its .SYS driver and does not work.
 The .COM TSR works properly.

+It also has a bug on a genuine IBM VGA (the original PS/2 Display Adapter) where the palette goes away after a mode change in text modes; it does work properly in graphics modes like 640x480x16 (mode 12h).

 ## Compatibility

 Compatible with MS-DOS 1.00 or PC-DOS 1.00 and up alongside a VGA or 100% compatible.